 Typography plays a crucial role in presentation design.
 The right font choice doesn’t just affect aesthetics—it also impacts readability, tone, and audience engagement.
 In PowerPoint, where visual communication is key, choosing the right fonts can significantly elevate your message.
+A well-chosen typeface can also subconsciously influence how your audience perceives your professionalism and credibility.
+Even if your content is strong, inconsistent or poorly selected fonts can make your presentation appear rushed or unpolished, which might reduce audience trust.

 In this blog, we’ll explore how to use typography effectively in PowerPoint, and how thoughtful font choices can enhance your overall presentation impact.